earaya/voodoo/README.md

+// TODO: This needs to be updated to show changes.

 Voodoo is basically some glue code pulling together some great libraries in very much the same mould as [Dropwizard](https://github.com/codahale/dropwizard).
 These libraries include: